vanHeemstraSystems/jobs-to-be-done-headstart/200/100/README.md

 [x]  Anxiety:  Concern about undesirable things happening.

+[ ]  Lack of skill:  Lacking the knowledge to understand something or lacking the physical capability to execute.

+[ ]  Switching cost:  A perception that making a change is too much effort, or will not be worth it.

 [x]  Habit: Mental schemas and physical behaviors that one is accustomed to, that are hard to unlearn/give up.

+[ ]  Functional dependency:  The new way must interact with related, but separate, product or behavior that is also consumed.

+[ ]  Money:  Lack of accessible funds.

+[ ]  Time:  Perception that the investment in time (effort) is not worth it.

+[ ]  Situational barrier:  Attributes of the current environment that are outside of the consumer's control.

+[ ]  Organizational barrier:  Attributes of the current work environment that are outside of the consumer's control.

 ----

 #### Catalysts